phantomic12/phn-repo/README.md

 # phn-repo

-just a repo autobuilding packages in the AUR that I use a lot,
+just a repo autobuilding packages in the AUR that I use regularly

 ````
 coming soon